canonical/snapcraft/docs/python-apps.rst

 Apps
 ~~~~

-Apps are the commands you want to expose to users, and also the names of any
+Apps are the commands you want to provide to users, and also the names of any
 background services your application provides.
-Each key under ``apps`` is the command name that should be made available on users' systems.
+Each key under ``apps`` is the
+command name that should be made available on users' systems.

 The ``command`` specifies the path to the binary to be run.
-This is resolved relative to the root of your snap contents.
+This is resolved
+relative to the root of your snap contents.

 .. code:: yaml